Nuclei-Software/NMSIS/NMSIS/doc/source/dsp/get_started.rst

 ----------

 1. Set environment variables ``NUCLEI_SDK_ROOT`` and ``NUCLEI_SDK_NMSIS``,
-   and set Nuclei SDK SoC to `demosoc`, and change ilm/dlm size from 64K to 512K.
+   and set Nuclei SDK SoC to `evalsoc`, and change ilm/dlm size from 64K to 512K.

 .. code-block:: shell